 Since 3-Equations dataset has 3 written equations but only 2 spoken equations in each example, the OCR inputs inherently contain 1/3 irrelevant information.
 Therefore, we are also interested in how the proportion of irrelevant visual inputs affects performance.
 On the 3-Equations dataset, we thus add 7 extra irrelevant oracle OCR sentences in addition to the 3 relevant sentences, making a dataset with 4/5 irrelevant inputs.
 The result is included in Table~\ref{tab:3eq_SNR} (O$_{\textrm{oracle,10}}$+A$\rightarrow$T).
 We observe that the overall benefit is much worse than using accurate oracle OCR.
 This trend confirms that adding more irrelevant visual information will hinder the model from finding the correct information, especially in noisy environments.

 In SlideAVSR, one slide sample can contain hundreds of OCR words, but only a small proportion is relevant to the speech.
 Following the work in \cite{wang2024slideavsr}, we used FQ Ranker that calculates word ranks based on the frequency of word occurrences in English Wikipedia, and filters the OCR words based on word frequency.
 We use 10 and 30 as the maximum word count ($K$) for prompts.
 This preprocessing step helps us filter the most relevant or long-tail words in OCR words, and conceivably helps the recognition performance.
+An example of how this filtering process helps the performance is shown in Fig.~\ref{fig:example_slideavsr}.
 As shown in Table~\ref{tab:slideavsr_res} and Fig.~\ref{fig:benefit_slideavsr}, although the performance of adding OCR is worse than that of audio-only at some noise levels, the relative benefit of OCR generally increases as we filter more stringently (i.e., smaller $K$).